 This made it easy for us to reference for the rest of our unit!
 Like this activity?
 You can grab it and all the other printables I used by check out the unit here in my TeachersPayTeachers store.

 Once we were started to understand words with prefixes a little better, we started playing games!
 Games just make learning so much more fun!
 And they provide easy practice without the threat of a student getting it “wrong” and minimize paperwork for the teacher!
 (You can read more about reducing your graded paperwork work stack here!)
 Double bonus!

-***Game Tip***: To get more bang for our buck, we’d first play the game as a whole group, then I’d put it in a center for small group time for more practice.
+***Teacher Tip***: To get more bang for our buck, we’d first played the game as a whole group, then I’d put it in a center for small group time for more practice.